 - Unlimited storage + unlimited data transfer

 - Daily backups: You don’t need to worry about using any premium solution or manually backing up your blog.

 - No caching plugin: This is the best part about WpEngine, as you don’t need to worry about caching.
 Caching is done at the server level, and you don’t need plugins like Super cache or W3Tc.

-- Free CDN: Content delivery network ensure that your blog loads faster than ever, and WPEngine offers free CDN.
+- Free CDN: Content delivery network ensures that your blog loads faster than ever, and WPEngine offers free CDN.

-- Dedicated I.P. : With business plan, you get free dedicated I.P., and we have already discussed why dedicated I.P. is important.
+- Dedicated I.P.: With the business plan, you get free dedicated I.P., and we have already discussed why dedicated I.P. is important.

 - Google XML Sitemap > Better Google XML Sitemaps

 - Broken link checker > Integrity